Infillion: History

 The company that would eventually become Infillion was founded as SocialVibe in 2006.
 SocialVibe originally enabled customers to raise money for social causes they wished to support.
 In December 2007, it received $4.2 million in Series A funding led by Redpoint Ventures.
 It was launched into public beta in February 2008.

 In January 2009, Jafco Ventures led an initiative along with Redpoint Ventures to raise the total amount invested in the company to $12 million, as the company shifted to a model in which it shared revenue with the charities it represented.
 In March 2011, SocialVibe closed a $20 million round of funding led by Norwest Venture Partners.
 By this point, SocialVibe had expanded into online and mobile advertising, including running ad campaigns within Zynga games on Facebook.
 In 2013 the company became known as TrueX.
 Between 2013 and 2014, the company doubled its revenue.
 In May 2014, the company received an additional $6 million in funding.
 Later that year, it was acquired by 21st Century Fox in a deal worth $200 million.
 One of Fox's first moves after buying the company was utilizing TrueX technology that gave viewers using web browsers and connected TV apps a choice to watch a single interactive ad at the beginning of a piece of video content, or to have that content interrupted by regular commercial breaks.

 In September 2017, The Walt Disney Company assumed control of TrueX as part of its $71 billion purchase of 21st Century Fox.
-On March 17, 2020, Disney announced that it was looking to sell TrueX, as Disney considered it a non-core asset that did not operate as part of Disney's sales or technology divisions.
+On March 17, 2020, Disney announced that it was looking to sell TrueX, as Disney considered it a non-core brand that was not a part of Disney's sales or technology divisions.
 Disney announced that TrueX had been sold to the marketing data company Gimbal, Inc. on September 28, 2020.

 Following the sale of TrueX to Gimbal, the two companies became a single entity known as Gimbal/TrueX.
 On March 1, 2022, Gimbal/TrueX rebranded as Infillion.
-In September 2022, Infillion acquired Analytiks.ai, a company that had developed technology that tracks customer traffic within brick and mortar stores.

 In September 2023, it was announced Infillion had acquired the New York-headquartered advertising technology company, MediaMath.